jdittrich/userNeedResearchBook/text/03_dataGathering.md

 > _Researcher_: “…what would you expect to find?”

 Asking for examples provides a natural way to show your interest, expand on topics, and to move from a conversation to an observation.
 Switching methods and topics in your research is important to figuring out what is relevant to you, and that what I will cover in the next section.

 > #### We have already build something, why not use it?!
 >
 > When discussing [project types in the first chapter](#projectTypes), I wrote that user need research should be done early in projects.
 Often, however, people have already started designing something, such as a prototype or a concept document, and they will ask you if you can’t make this part of your research.
 You can, but some caveats apply.
 >
 > When you bring up an idea or prototype, steer the conversation towards the effects on the participant’s work .
 Do not focus on whether they like it or whether they find it useful.
 >
 > I introduce such ideas or prototypes by saying something like: “There are always a lot of ideas floating around.
 A colleague said they think about…” This reduces the risk of the participant assuming I am excited about the idea and wanting validation instead of learning from them.
 >
 > Then, I show them the prototype or the idea.
 Sometimes it is working user interface, sometimes a competitor’s tool, sometimes just a few sketches or diagrams.
 But keep it simple—the gist of it should fit on one screen or printout, otherwise you will only create confusion.
 >
-> After presenting  the prototype or idea, focus your questions on how the participant expects it to affecttheir daily lives.
+> After presenting the prototype or idea, focus your questions on how the participant expects it to affect their daily lives.
 You could ask: “How do you think would this fit into your work?” or “We do not know enough about your field of work, so we were wondering what the impact of such a product would be.”
-If the participant hesistates, it can be helpful to ask what  _other people_ might think: “What would your [peers/team/family…] think about using this?”
-This is sometimes easier to answer and an can yield insights into the participant’s social environment.
+If the participant hesitates, it can be helpful to ask what _other people_ might think: “What would your [peers/team/family…] think about using this?”
+This is sometimes easier to answer and can yield insights into the participant’s social environment.
 >
 > The participant’s response will help you to learn about their motivations, activities, and problems.
 For example, they might tell you: “Yeah, this idea keeps coming up.
 But it will not be used.
-Just doing it by browsing takes time but it is fun.
+Just doing it by browsing takes time, but it is fun.
 I do not want to make recipe selection more efficient!” or they tell you “I currently use google docs for this and only mention people there.
 But I’m having a hard time keeping track of all the feedback I got and I sometimes wish it would be more orderly” You can then explore the topics deeper and ask: “Can you show me how your process works in google docs?”
 >
 > I also had people who directly dismissed or were indifferent to what I was showing.
 They could easily tell why.
 This is actually great, as it avoids wasting more time and money on an idea.
 >
 > If you use prototypes or ideas in your research, it should be clear to your colleagues that you do this to learn more about the _participant’s work_.
 When people ask you to “evaluate the concept” or “test the prototype” they want to learn about the _concept_ or _prototype_ and should do a usability test instead.
 >
 > Introducing existing ideas and prototypes can help you learn more about the participant and the context they work in.
 The results can inform you next steps in working on the prototype or idea.
 This can only work successfully when you and your colleagues agree that the focus is on learning about the participant, not the idea or the prototype itself.

 ## Steer the course of research

 A research session follows a structure: like in a film, you get to know the world and the protagonists before delving deeper into core issues.
 At the end you tie up loose ends and summarize what you learned.
-In order to navigate you and the participant smoothly from the beginning  to the end of the research session, you need to provide guide topics and methods of the reserach session.
+In order to navigate you and the participant smoothly from the beginning to the end of the research session, you need to provide guide topics and methods of the research session.

 ### Changing between topics